chris220688/django-apps/README.md

 There is also a chance for an additional feature to make donations in the local holmeless communities.

-Visit [this link](https://chris220688.github.io/blog.html) to see a demo of the website.

 #### Technologies

 1. Python, Django